Skip navigation

 Cessation Programs

-• This is Quitting: Teens can text DITCHJUUL to 88709 to learn tips and tricks and receive encouragement for quitting.
+• This is Quitting: Teens can text DITCHVAPE to 88709 to learn tips and tricks and receive encouragement for quitting.
 It’s easy, free, totally anonymous and available 24/7.

-See more cessation programs on our Cessation/Quitting Support Services page.
+Find more quit programs on our Cessation/Quitting Support Services page.

 Campaigns

-• Fresh Empire Campaign (U.S. FDA): Campaign designed to prevent and reduce cigarette smoking among youth ages 12-17 who identify with hip-hop culture – specifically African American, Hispanic, and Asian American and Pacific Islander youth.
+• Fresh Empire Campaign (U.S. FDA): campaign designed to prevent and reduce cigarette smoking among youth ages 12-17 who identify with hip-hop culture – specifically African American, Hispanic, Asian American, and Pacific Islander youth.

-• CDC's Office on Smoking and Health created the Empower Vape-Free Youth campaign to empower educators to speak with youth about the risks of e-cigarettes and nicotine addiction.
+• Empower Vape-Free Youth (CDC's Office on Smoking and Health): campaign to empower educators to speak with youth about the risks of e-cigarettes and nicotine addiction.

 Comprehensive School Policies

-Washington Breathes promotes supportive school interventions for students who use commercial tobacco products instead of punitive measures that can further harm a young person using these addictive products.
-Punishments, like suspensions and detentions, do not recognize the student’s dependence on nicotine and need for supportive services.
+Washington Breathes promotes supportive school interventions - over punitive measures (like suspensions and detentions) - which do not recognize the student’s dependence on nicotine and need for supportive services.

 Rethinking School Discipline Policies

-The Washington Office of the Superintendent of Public Instruction (OSPI) partners with the WA School District Directors Association (WSDDA) to create model school policies:
+In 2016, Washington State took steps towards improving school discipline policies by passing a law to eliminate zero tolerance approaches, providing proactive and restorative supports, and implementing strategies to help students meet behavioral expectations.
+The Washington Office of the Superintendent of Public Instruction (OSPI) partners with the WA School District Directors Association (WSDDA) to create model school policies and resources for schools, like:

-There are a few other frameworks and initiatives that could be helpful if implemented in Washington State schools:
+There are a few other frameworks and initiatives that could be helpful to implement in Washington State schools:

 • Change Lab Solutions has developed a framework for School Discipline Practices and provides guidance on why non-punitive approaches are so important for a students learning and development.
 Punitive approaches (like expulsion or referrals to law enforcement, for example) exacerbate racial disparities, adverse childhood experiences (ACE’s) and external stressors for students.